jumang4423/patchrome-ext/README.md

 - **Per-site Compatibility**: Works on most websites with HTML5 audio/video
 - **Persistent Settings**: Your effect chains are saved per session

-## Installation

-1. Clone this repository
-2. Run `npm install` to install dependencies
-3. Run `npm run build` to build the extension
-4. Open Chrome and navigate to `chrome://extensions`
-5. Enable "Developer mode"
-6. Click "Load unpacked" and select the `dist` folder

 ## Usage Tips

 ### Quick Actions